 When one kind of institution tries to work with another, it can be much like traveling in a different country where language and customs are completely different.
 This can certainly be true when the Church engages with state agencies.
 In this session you will have the privilege of hearing from veterans who are bilingual when it comes to the church and state.
 Prepare to walk away with tremendous insight into the goals, passions and needs of child welfare workers and how your church can come along side of them.

-All leaders and ministry advocates from CAFO Supporter and Champion Member churches are invited to a private networking gathering during lunch on Friday.
-Please complete request form below to attend.
+All leaders and ministry advocates from CAFO Supporter and Champion Member churches are invited to a private networking gathering during lunch on Thursday with Dr. Russell Moore.
+Please click the link below to register.
 Lunch will be provided for you at the gathering so there’s no need to stand in the general lunch lines.
-You’ll have the opportunity to meet and interact with other Supporter and Champion church members as well as get exclusive previews of some exciting things coming up in the National Church Ministry Initiative for churches around the country.
+You’ll have the opportunity to hear from Dr. Moore, meet and interact with other Supporter and Champion church members as well as get exclusive previews of some exciting things coming up in the National Church Ministry Initiative for churches around the country.

 At the foundation of any meaningful foster care and adoption ministry is effective support.
 In this TED-talk format session we will identify ways to develop needed programs to holistically support foster and adoptive families in your church.
 From respite programs, to support groups, to educating your church’s childcare staff and volunteers, we’ll cover it in this “can’t miss” session for both new and existing ministry leaders.
 This workshop is ideal for church orphan ministries and for families.